textiles-lab/smobj/README.md

       uint32_t unit; //unit of length
     }
-  NOTE: checkpoints must be stored sorted by (point, unit) (6) Source Line Numbers:
+  NOTE: checkpoints must be stored sorted by (point, unit)
-  Header: 'src.'
-  Size: 4*N
-  Contents: N source line numbers (same length as points) stored as 32-bit unsigned integers
-  NOTE: line numbers correspond to the line number for the smobj face that created the next segment.
-Line numbers for the last point in a yarn are set to the same value as the second-to-last by convention.
 ```

 Note that each "Checkpoint" structure adds yarn length between that checkpoint and the next *checkpoint* (or the end of the yarn) -- this is different than adding length between checkpoints and their next yarn point.